zoot101/snapraid-daily/docs/muttrc-examples/README.md

 Start off by creating a directory in the mutt directory for gpg to work out of, and creating a keypair.
 Make sure to generate the key pair without a password so the main script can call it without any input from the user.
+This isn't very secure, but the email being used shouldn't really be a critical email anyway.

 ```bash
 mkdir /Appdata/server/mutt/.gpg/